Niravanaa/SOEN363-A2/README.md

 > [!NOTE]
 > Alternatively, the [Jupyter Notebook](A3_NiravPatel_40248940.ipynb) file to run the code and view the query results without having to run it locally.

+### Additional Requirements

+In regards to the ERD diagrams, the `erd` folder contains both the unnormalized and normalized ERD diagrams.

+In regards to the DML scripts, the `dml` folder contains the DML scripts that can be used to populate both unnormalized and normalized databases.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.